mahsaramezani/Verilog-DataPathDesign/README.md

 # Verilog-DataPathDesign
-This is an Data-path-design project which is written in Verilog, compiled and simulated by Modelsim.
+This is an Data-path-design project which written in Verilog, compiled and simulated by Modelsim.
 Please take a look at this pdf file.

 [readMe.pdf](document.pdf)